 - Leaving refrigerant levels depleted can lead to more significant problems with the air conditioner and even shorten its lifespan while also decreasing its efficiency.
 Topping off the refrigerant will only temporarily fix the problem: the leak will need to be located and repaired before adding back in any lost refrigerant to truly resolve the issue.

 Don’t trust an HVAC technician who tells you that just adding refrigerant will solve the cooling trouble with your air conditioner.
-Blue Valley Energy in Longmont has a long history of providing reliable and affordable AC service to the local community- call us if you suspect a refrigerant leak or for any other problem with your heating or cooling system!
+Blue Valley Heating & Cooling in Longmont has a long history of providing reliable and affordable AC service to the local community- call us if you suspect a refrigerant leak or for any other problem with your heating or cooling system!